 - A copy of the “Discharge of Debtor” documents if your debts have been discharged

 When you apply at a bank that uses ChexSystems an inquiry appears on your ChexSystems report.
 Too many inquiries on your report can cause Chexsystems to “flag” your account for suspicious activity.
 Many consumers do not know they are in ChexSystems and continue to apply at bank-after-bank after they have been denied.
 Applying at multiple banks only hurts your chances of opening an account.

 3. ChexSystems has a scoring system.

 If you currently have a bank account or have had one in the past, you have a ChexSystems Consumer Score.
 Chexsystems produces a score based on the information contained in your ChexSystems file.
 The score can range from 100 to 899.
 The higher the score, the lower the risk to a bank.
-A ChexSystems Consumer Score will cost you $10.50 and your request and payment must be submitted by mail.
+You can check your ChexSystems Score free of charge.

 4. ChexSystems may not automatically remove you after five years.